jennciccoli/jennciccoli/README.md

 - 👋 Hi, I’m @jennciccoli
-- 👀 I’m interested in becoming a Full-Stack engineer that allows me to WFH and making my own indie games on the side.
+- 👀 I’m interested in becoming a Full-Stack engineer that allows me to WFH and make my own indie games on the side.
 - 🌱 I’m currently learning Git, JavaScript, and C#.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me https://sumry.me/jciccoli